PFOA - the “Teflon chemical” - starts its journey to global elimination

-(Rome) Press release in English and Français: A UN expert committee recommended the global elimination of pentachlorophenol – a pesticide used for wood treatment including utility poles.
-In its recommendation for the Stockholm Convention, the Committee cited pentachlorophenol’s persistence, bioaccumulation, long-range transport, and its toxic impacts.
-The Committee found wide availability of non-chemical alternatives that were much safer than pentachlorophenol.
-Governments around the world will decide on the recommendation in May 2015, but typically accept the recommendations of its expert committees.
+(Rome, Italy) A UN expert committee recommended the global elimination of DecaBDE – a toxic flame retardant chemical widely used in electrical equipment and present in e-waste.
+In its recommendation for the Stockholm Convention, the Committee cited DecaBDE’s persistence, bioaccumulation, long-range transport, and its toxic impacts.
+Governments around the world will decide on the recommendation in May 2017, but typically accept the recommendations of its expert committees.

 The Committee decision recommends that governments consider granting specific exemptions for use of DecaBDE in some legacy spare parts in the automotive and aerospace industries.
 The Boeing Company and the Aerospace and Defence industries Association of Europe and the European Automobile Manufacturers Association (ACEA) pressured for these exemptions but when asked, could not specify which parts they claim need to be exempted.